mvrdevelopment/spec/mvr-spec.md

 ## Node Definition: AUXData

+### General

 This node contains auxiliary data for the scene node.
+The defined AUXData Node Children are specified in Table 7.

 Node name: `AUXData`